What is natural gas?

 Unconventional sources of gas are trapped underground by impermeable rocks, such as coal, sandstone and shale.
 There are three types of unconventional gas: shale gas (found in shale deposits); coal bed methane, or CBM also known as coal seam gas (CSG) in Australia (extracted from coal beds); and, tight gas (trapped underground in impermeable rock formations).

 While different techniques are applied, depending on the type of gas being extracted, one common method is hydraulic fracturing (also known as fracking): a well is drilled, and large volumes of water (mixed with some sand and chemicals) are injected underground under high pressure to create cracks in the rock which remain open.
 This frees the trapped gas allowing it to flow into the well bore so it can be produced.
 Another key technology is horizontal drilling which enables the well to penetrate significantly more rock in this gas bearing strata, increasing the chances of gas being able to flow into the well.

 For how long has unconventional gas been produced?

 In the United States, tight gas has been produced for more than four decades and coalbed methane for more than two decades.
 Production of shale gas in the United States began much more recently, and has rapidly increased from 2005 onwards.
-In 2012, shale gas represented over a third of United States gas production.
+In 2014, shale gas represented just over half of US gas production – and 11% of world output.

 If unconventional gas has been known about for so long, why the recent interest?